riyalalwani19/HealthCare-Database-Platform/Merged_All_Userstories_Code/Readme.md

 3. Inputs -
 The python program asks users for following input -
 a.
 Password for Neo4j graph.
 b.
-User Story Number to run
+Enter User Story Number which you want to run